 - Referral tool: For disability managers to easily refer and track claimants

-- Therapy Progress reporting: Reporting tool for disability managers and clinicians that provides engagement metrics, program insights, and skills gained as claimants access the digital therapy
+- Progress reporting: Reporting tool for disability managers and clinicians that provides engagement metrics, program insights, and skills gained as claimants access the digital mental healthcare

 - Aggregated reporting: To identify overall program health and trends through key reporting areas including adoption rates, engagement, and top stressors